sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 ## Effect Creators

-- Each effect creator returns a palin javascript object and does not perform any execution
+- Each effect creator returns a plain javascript object and does not perform any execution
 - The execution is performed by the middleware during the iteration process
 - The middleware examines each Effect description and performs the appropriate action